-Breathing so hard they cannot walk or
+Breathing so hard they cannot walk or a Continue to stan 5 "Outlet Deliaf

 speak Continue to step 5 "Quick-Relief

 Lips or fingernail beds turn blue Medication".

 3 Loss of Consciousness Call 911, if not already summoned.

 If student appears to lose

 consciousness or ability to

 participate in own treatment

 4 No Quick-Relief Medication CALL 911 IMMEDIATELY

 If student has no quick-relief

 medication CALL SCHOOL NURSE (RN), IF

 NOT ALREADY PRESENT

 CALL PARENT/GUARDIAN

 5 Quick-Relief Medication Assess respiratory status using peak

-If student has quick-relief medication and the flow meter.
+Ũ If student has quick-relief medication and the flow meter.

 episode is not an emergency Give/assist with giving prescribed

-asthma quick-relief medication (with
+opioode ie net an emergeney asthma quick-relief medication (with

 delivery device) as authorized by

 student's Asthma Action Plan or

 medical orders.

-.
 Stay with the student and observe for

 improvement.

 a.
 Stay calm, speak softly,

 encourage student to take

 slow, deep breaths.

 b.
 Seat student comfortably,

 indoors if possible.
 Remove

 outerwear, if present, and

 loosen clothing, if needed.

-.
 Do not permit student to lie down or

 fall asleep.

 6 Improvement Monitor student for 15-20 minutes

-If student improves after quick-relief then allow student to return to class
+- If student improves after quick-relief then allow student to return to class

 medication given and resume activities.

-Repeat quick-relief medication every
+modication given Repeat quick-relief medication every

 10-20 minutes, or as authorized in

 student's Asthma Action Plan, until

 help arrives or student's breathing

 improves.
 Stay with the student until

 transferred or recovers.
 Call

 parent/guardian or direct someone

 else to contact parent/guardian.

 7 No Improvement CALL 911 IMMEDIATELY

-' If no improvement within 10 minutes of quick- UNIE VII IIIIIEDINIEE
+If no improvement within 10 minutes of quick-

 relief medication administration, if symptoms

-1